ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 - the npm Registry is specifically designed for serving packages
 - the npm Registry allows you to easily take advantage of semantic versioning
 - the npm Registry is faster than GitHub
-- the npm Registry only installs the files you need, and therefore uses less disk space

 ## The Right Tool For the Job